 If you are getting a divorce or are legally separating from your spouse, the judge in your case might award family law spousal support to one of you.
 In Illinois, this spousal support is technically called “maintenance,” although it is commonly referred to as “alimony.”

-Understanding What to Expect in an Alimony Case
+Understanding What to Expect in a Maintenance Case

 Couples can accept the statutory maintenance awards, but they can also choose to negotiate their own maintenance agreements.
-When considering whether maintenance is appropriate, courts evaluate each spouse’s:
+When considering whether maintenance is appropriate, courts evaluate each spouse:

 - Financial needs

 - Earning capacity (present and future)

 It’s also important to understand that maintenance can either be temporary (rehabilitative) or permanent.
 Marriages of shorter durations are more likely to end with a temporary maintenance award, while a judge may determine that permanent maintenance is more appropriate when a decades-long marriage ends in divorce.

 How a Skilled Maintenance Attorney Can Help Protect Your Rights